Code4SierraLeone/KnowYourCity/README.md

 ## Did You Know...

-#### That KnowYourCity Campaign App is smartphone friendly?
-Find out here..
+KnowYourCity Campaign App is smartphone friendly?
+This should come in handy for usage of the system from any platform

 ![alt tag](https://raw.githubusercontent.com/Code4SierraLeone/KnowYourCity/base/assets/img/photos/11.png)